P.S. I Love You (Beatles song): Composition

 That's Paul's song.
 He was trying to write a "Soldier Boy" like the Shirelles.
 He wrote that in Germany, or when we were going to and from Hamburg.
 I might have contributed something.
 I can't remember anything in particular.
 It was mainly his song.

 Melodically typical of McCartney's later writing style, the song demonstrates two notable exceptions to the contemporaneous model: during the opening chorus the chord D♭7 is placed incongruously between G and D (on write), and during the song's title phrase a sudden shift to B♭ occurs underneath "P.S.
 I love you" which Ian MacDonald described as "a dark sidestep".
 Lennon contributes a single note harmony emphasising the beginning of each stanza.
 Lyrically constructed with their female audience in mind, the Beatles included it as part of their Cavern Club song set.

-Re-release
+Releases

+On 1 January 2013, recordings of "P.S.
+I Love You" published in 1962 entered the public domain in Europe.

 On its 20th anniversary, Parlophone re-issued "P.S.
 I Love You" as a picture disc, and shortly afterwards as a 12-inch disc.